pi4erd/rgb-controller/README.md

 - `cd rgb-controller` and `cargo build --release`
 - Everything should be compiled in `target/release` directory

+Additionally, you can install this directly to the /usr/local/bin/ directory by using `install.sh` script.
+Works only for POSIX systems and tested only on Arch.

 ## Support

 App was tested only in Arch Linux so no support for other OSs.